 If community service is required to graduate, this means that some students will try to fill the minimum level that is needed which misdirects the purpose of community service which also makes it a problem of morality.
 It is the same thing for me.
 Since I don't really want to do it.

+Lol first youy shouldnt be a popper and make kids do something they dont want to do so leabe them alone.
 Community service should definitely encourage community service, I am not against that but teens have way to much to worry about.
-Maybe High Schools can offer it for students that want to join in with community service but it should be done with love and a heart to want to help the community, not making students have to help when some may not want to.
+Maybe High Schools can offer it for students that want to join in with community service but it should be done with love and a heart to want to help the community, not making students have to help when some may not want t